Book My Free Consultation

 What Does All That Actually Mean?

 A 2020 systematic review found that individuals with ADHD report more sexual desire, more frequent masturbation, less sexual satisfaction, and more sexual dysfunctions compared to the general population, regardless of medication status.
 This suggests that ADHD itself plays a significant role in sexual health.
-The same review indicated that the rate of sexual dysfunction among adults with ADHD was over twice the level in the general population.

-Important Considerations:
+Important Considerations

 Intimata Newsletter